maximumpeaches/Interview/src/com/company/leetcode/readme.md

 # Should review

+NeetCode.io is a good collection of problems to try.
+It can help to study a couple of the same type of problem in a row, which NeetCode provides, so you can see the pattern.

 Below is a list of problems from Leetcode or topics which I'd like to review.
 Most of them have an associated date, which means I should come back to them not before, and ideally at, that date (I leave a date in the future so I am taking advantage of [distributed learning](https://en.wikipedia.org/wiki/Distributed_practice)).